-The Mosaic Profiler takes a previously geocoded customer address list (ZIP+4 or Census block) as input, and creates a profile of that list by segment type.
+The Mosaic Profiler takes a previously geocoded customer address list (must contain ZIP+4) as input, and creates a profile of that list by segment type.
 You can see the Mosaic segments (and groups) which characterize the areas where most of your customers live.

 Then you can compare these to Mosaic segments data in other trade areas to see how well the new markets would match what you now know about your customer profile.

 Mosaic assignments are updated annually by incorporating updated demographics into the segmentation model, ensuring that the assignment is as accurate as possible given shifts in local area demographics.

 © 1992-2023 - Scan/US, Inc.